 Thus, analogous to the patrilineal yChromosome, the same mitochondrial DNA that your mother got from her mother, and so forth, is also subject to mutations, which allows one’s maternal line ancestors to be classified into one of a handful of deep matrilineages descended from a small number Eves who lived several tens of thousands of years ago.
 Mutations in two tested “hypervariable control regions” have been used to define mtDNA haplogroups, which in turn have been mapped onto the human population dispersion out of Africa.
 Thus, the general patterning of mtDNA, ascertainable with even a minimal mtDNA test can tell you which branch of the deep ancestral human population tree your mother’s remote matrilineal ancestor got her mtDNA from.
 Given the known articulation of this tree so far, it’s likely that your matriline diverged from the main trunk of the tree many thousands, or even tens of thousands of years ago.
 My own mtDNA haplotype, I1a1, is general but fairly rare (about 1%) throughout the Middle East, the Causcasus, Europe to Scandinavia, and extends even into Africa and Eurasia.

-mtDNA testing is a subject in which I am not well versed, but you will find plenty of material on it by exploiting the online resources linked to the ISOGG Wiki on mtDNA testing.
+Beyond these practical genealogical considerations, you will find plenty of material on mtDNA and its mutation process by exploiting the online resources linked to the ISOGG Wiki on mtDNA testing, and particularly FTDNA’s FAQ on the subject.

 Still another kind of DNA testing with a wide time horizon, is ethnographic testing, which doesn’t bother trying to construct a mutational tree of descent, but rather simply samples DNA from all over the genome looking for characteristic markers associated with various ethnic populations.
 This kind of testing, which takes into account all of ones ancestors, and not just those at either edge of the tree (the purely patrilineal and matrilineal lines) has little to offer genealogy, but it does provide an estimate of the percentage contribution of various ethnic groups to one’s overall ancestry.
 It is thus one way to explore the popular tradition in many American families of Native American ancestry.